Mechanism-Labs/MetaAnalysis-of-Alternative-Consensus-Protocols/README.md

 # Contribute

 This paper is a work in progress and is meant to be a collaborative, community effort.
 Submit PRs to contribute.

+##  Contribution Guidelines
+1. Ensure you push both the latex files and the most recent pdf format
+2. Ensure you follow the latex formatting.
+When making a PR remember to finish your citations, fix your grammar, define vocabulary that you use in advance.
+3. Have fun discussing your ideas with other people on our telegram:  https://t.me/joinchat/AAAAAFITVdmFOUgVNuFaGg